saleem2007/Portfolio/Multiverse/Restaurant App/README.md

+# About The Restaurant App

+**This App was created to give

-# How To Start The Project
+## How To Start The Project

 **Step 1) npm run start**